dacodekid/dacodekid.com/content/gist/business-analysis/quizzes/quiz-01.md

 Explanation: For a facilitator to be effective, they must be perceived as impartial by all involved parties.
 This neutrality is hard to establish if the facilitator appears biased or partial.

 Question: In a recent testing review with experts from the logistics department, your team lead, Morgan, discussed nonfunctional requirements.
 What ranges of values were established as acceptable for these requirements?
-A: Optimal value, desired value, lowest acceptable value
+A: Optimal value, desired value, lowest acceptable value (LAV)
 B: Expected value, minimum required value, lowest acceptable value
-C: 99.9999% uptime, with specific maintenance intervals
+C: 99.9999% uptime, with specific maintenance intervals and downtime
 D: Minimum acceptable value, most likely value, highest desired value
 Answer: D
 Explanation: Nonfunctional requirements, a part of solution requirements, detail the environmental conditions needed for the system.
 They are often seen as quality or supplementary requirements, including aspects like availability, capacity, continuity, performance, security, compliance, and service level management.
-Accept
+These requirements are typically expressed as a range of values, with the minimum acceptable value, most likely value, and highest desired value.

 Question: After completing system testing, Justin is documenting gaps in the solution.
 What additional task is Justin undertaking in her analysis?
-A: Matching actual outcomes with anticipated outcomes.
+A: Matching actual outcomes with anticipated outcomes to identify gaps.
-B: Sharing the test findings on the team's collaborative platform.
+B: Sharing the test findings on the team's collaborative platform for review.
 C: Facilitating a knowledge-sharing session prior to opportunity analysis.
 D: Evaluating the value stream map against established metrics.
 Answer: A